-Here's the deal: You need to give it to us.* We do this for free, so we sure as hell can't afford to buy music in order to review it.
-Different sites all prefer different formats, but here’s what works best for us: bandcamp yum codes.
-You get 'em for free, so use 'em!
+Here's the deal: You need to give it to us.* We do this for free, so we sure as hell can't afford to buy all the music in order to review it.
+Different sites all prefer different formats, but here’s what works best for us: downloadable MP3s with all the accurate metadata, or bandcamp yum codes.
+In regards to the former: Unknown Song by Unknown Artist will not do you any favors.
+In regards to the latter, you get 'em for free, so use 'em!
 Do not send youtube links, they are remarkably inconvenient.
 Ultimately, I highly recommend you use bandcamp for a wide bevy of reasons, so this is usually the best solution.

 3. Info about your band.